-Yellow sticker (compliance notice)
+Yellow sticker (defect notice)

-What is a compliance notice?
+What is a defect notice?

 What you need to do

 Before you arrange for your vehicle to be inspected, you should ensure it is roadworthy.
-At an Authorised Inspection Station your vehicle will be inspected for all defects, not just for the defects shown on the compliance notice.
+At an Authorised Inspection Station your vehicle will be inspected for all defects, not just for the defects shown on the defect notice.

 If the vehicle becomes unlicensed (unregistered), a temporary movement permit is required.

 Refer to Get my vehicle inspected or moved to find out more.